masci/masci.github.io/_posts/2014-05-02-django-upload-on-google-cloud-storage.md

         return super(FileManagerView, self).get_context_data(**kwargs)
 {% endhighlight %}

-We need to ovverride `get_context_data` method to show the list of files in the main view,  injecting the queryset so the template can render properly.
-This hack is needed because we need to have a `CreateView` and `ListView` hybrid.
+Since we need to show the list of files **and** the form to upload them on the same page, we cannot use a `CreateView` as is, what we need is a `CreateView` and `ListView` hybrid instead, thus the hack of overriding `get_context_data`: we inject the queryset in the context so the template can render properly.

 The relevant html code in the template looks like this: